ded/qwery/README.md

-Qwery - The Tiny Selector Engine
+Q('wery') - The Tiny Selector Engine
 -----
-Qwery is a 1k selector query engine allowing you to select elements with CSS1 & CSS2 queries, with the exception of (commonly used) [attribute selectors](http://www.w3.org/TR/css3-selectors/#attribute-selectors) from CSS3.
+Qwery is a 1k selector query engine allowing you to select elements with CSS1 & CSS2 selectors (including [attribute selectors](http://www.w3.org/TR/css3-selectors/#attribute-selectors)).
+And according to our benchmarks Qwery is 2x faster (at minimum on average) than Sizzle (from jQuery).

 Acceptable queries
 ---------------